 - In Brigadoon, it is explained that people from the outside world are not trapped in Brigadoon, unlike its inhabitants.
 But if they really desire to live there forever, The Power of Love will let them stay.
 And so Tommy ultimately decides to go back to Scotland rather than settling down with his Disposable Fiancée.

-- Happens to the main character at the end of Pokémon Mystery Dungeon.
+- Happens to the main character at the end of Pokémon Mystery Dungeon: Rescue Team.
 S/he is literally able to keep from returning to the human world just by wishing hard enough.
 The decision is also justified by them having no memory of their human existence.

 - In Riviera: The Promised Land, Ein will choose to stay in Riviera if the love meter of any of the girls is high enough.
 Otherwise, he will return to Asgard with Rose.

 - After the events of The Longest Journey, April Ryan has developed the ability to shift between Stark (her home) and Arcadia at will.
 But she becomes so embroiled in a war in Arcadia that she never returns to Stark and eventually loses the ability to.
 She is still there, with no regrets, in the sequel Dreamfall: The Longest Journey.
 In Stark, April was a poor art student with few prospects and many daddy issues.
 In Arcadia, she was a savior to many and is still a major figure in La Résistance.
 The only thing left for her in Stark are two friends, and those have long ago moved on with their lives.
 She's killed at the end of the second game and buried in the third.

 - Ninian in Fire Emblem: Blazing Sword, if you get her to A support with Eliwood.
 Even knowing her lifespan will be greatly shortened by staying on Elibe.